Section 1 - Introduction

 Prevention of Corruption, Fraud, Maladministration and Waste

 (32) Commercial activities must be managed in such a way as to comply with the University's obligations as a public authority, and to minimise the risk of corruption, fraud, maladministration or waste.
 Staff involved in the activity must adhere to the University's Code of Conduct and to all relevant policies, including those relating to the management of University resources.
-Members of the University community who identify possible instances of fraud, corruption, maladministration or serious waste have an obligation to report these in accordance with the University's Complaint and Grievance Policy and Code of Conduct.
+Members of the University community who identify possible instances of fraud, corruption, maladministration or serious waste have an obligation to report these in accordance with the University's Complaint Management Policy and Code of Conduct.

-(33) Faculties and Divisions of the University are required to report annually to the Executive Committee about the commercial activities of their units.
+(33) Colleges and Divisions of the University are required to report annually to the Executive Committee about the commercial activities of their units.
 The Chief Financial Officer is required to report to the Finance Committee about the commercial activities of the University as a whole.
 The Directors of controlled entities are also required to report to the Controlled and Associated Entities Committee (CAEC) about their compliance with this policy and the applicable legislation each year.

 (34) An approved commercial activity that involves the investment, expenditure or foregoing of revenue in excess of $1,000,000 must be reported to the next Council meeting via the Finance Committee of Council (Delegation of Authority 1.12.1).